Get your home holiday-ready 🎄 SEE ALL IDEAS

 1. Replace the Plugs

-Spark plugs (glow plugs if it’s a diesel-powered generator) produce the tiny electrical sparks that are necessary to ignite the fuel when a generator starts up.
+Spark plugs (or glow plugs, if yours is a diesel-powered generator) produce the tiny electrical sparks that are necessary to ignite the fuel when a generator starts up.
 But, over time, plugs can fail, causing the generator’s engine to misfire or not start at all.
 Replacing the plugs in a generator after a year or 100 hours of use, whichever comes first, will help ensure the unit starts quickly the next time you need it.

 2. Change the Air Filter